-Eagles' Nick Foles Suffers Shoulder Injury vs. Patriots After Taking Hit on Throw
+Eagles' Nick Foles Suffers Shoulder Injury vs. Patriots; Will Undergo Tests

 Foles was excellent in the lead-up to the Super Bowl, however, going 49-of-63 for 598 yards, three touchdowns and no interceptions in wins over the Atlanta Falcons and Minnesota Vikings.
 That set up a meeting with the New England Patriots, a rematch of the 2004 Super Bowl, won by New England.

-Foles led the Eagles to a victory in the long-awaited rematch, winning Super Bowl MVP honors in the process.
+Foles led the Eagles to a victory, winning Super Bowl MVP honors in the process.

-The veteran quarterback started his career with the Eagles in 2012 after being a third-round pick for the team, with current Eagles head coach Doug Pederson serving as the quarterbacks coach at the time.
+The veteran quarterback started his career with the Eagles in 2012 after the team selected him in the third round, with current Eagles head coach Doug Pederson serving as the quarterbacks coach at the time.
 He ascended to the starting position in 2013 and was superb under former head coach Chip Kelly, throwing for 2,891 yards, 27 touchdowns and just two interceptions.

-He couldn't sustain that success in Philly, however, struggling in 2014.
+He couldn't sustain that success, however, struggling in 2014.
 The Eagles then traded him to the St. Louis Rams for Sam Bradford before the 2015 season.

 His struggles continued in St. Louis, where he appeared in just 11 games, throwing for 2,052 yards, seven touchdowns and 10 interceptions.
 He then signed with the Kansas City Chiefs for the 2016 season, serving as Alex Smith's backup, before signing a two-year deal with the Eagles ahead of the 2017 campaign.

-If Foles' injury is ultimately serious, it could put the Eagles in a precarious position.
+If Foles' injury is serious, it could put the Eagles in a precarious position.
 Wentz is expected to return at some point, but it's unclear if he'll be good to go by the season opener.
-If neither Foles or Wentz are available, Nate Sudfeld would be the next in line at quarterback, with Christian Hackenberg also available as a possibility.
+If neither Foles nor Wentz is available, Nate Sudfeld would be the next in line at quarterback, with Christian Hackenberg also a possibility.